Giro d'Italia: Wilco Kelderman blames disc brakes for GC tumble on stage 9

 Don't miss a moment from Paris-Roubaix and Unbound Gravel, to the Giro d’Italia, Tour de France, Vuelta a España, and everything in between when you join Outside+.

-On the run-in to the final climb in stage 9 of the 2022 Giro d’Italia, Wilco Kelderman (Bora-Hansgrohe) slipped from the group near the front.
+On the run into the final climb in stage 9 of the 2022 Giro d’Italia, Wilco Kelderman (Bora-Hansgrohe) slipped out of the front group.

 Kelderman claimed to have mechanical troubles on the descent of the penultimate climb, the Passo Lanciano, in which he broke spokes, according to AD.

 “In the descent to the final climb I broke my wheel”, Kelderman explained why he was not in the group with favorites at the foot of the Blokchaus.
-“I think that spoke got too hot, it just popped, because of the pressure,” said Kelderman
+“I think that spoke got too hot, it just popped, because of the pressure.”

-The 31-year-old Dutch twice had to change bikes in the run-in and final climb to Blockhaus, but he remained optimistic about the remaining stages and Hindley’s GC position.
+The 31-year-old Dutch twice had to change bikes before the final climb to Blockhaus, but he remained optimistic about the remaining stages and Hindley’s GC position.

 “I was already on the fence about the climb.
-I already had the idea that it wasn’t going to be him anymore.
+I already had the idea that it wasn’t going to be me anymore.
 It wasn’t my day.
 Of course, I am very disappointed,” he added.
-“I am happy that Jai [Hindley] is in such a good condition, we can work for that, the Giro is not over yet.”
+“I am happy that Jai [Hindley] is in such a good condition.
+We can work for that, the Giro is not over yet.”

-Kelderman went into Monday’s rest day in 24th place.
+Kelderman dropped from the top-10 and went into Monday’s rest day in 24th.
 He was third in the GC at the 2020 Giro d’Italia.

 Kelderman is not the only professional cyclist to remain critical of disc brakes.